-Editor's Note: This is a roundup of 2012 New Year's Eve events.
+Editor's Note: This is a roundup of New Year's events in 2012.

 New Year’s Eve can be a tricky road to navigate.
 If successful, you’ll be getting smashed while looking smashing in your best formal wear, or stumbling into some speakeasy performance by a local rockstar.
 Less successful, you're paying through the nose to go to some bar you can go to for free any other night of the year, or, worse, you’re drinking Korbel in your pajamas while watching a Law & Order marathon.
 Alone.